 TAKE STOCK OF YOUR DECORATIONS

-Now’s a great time to purge too, which will save you time later when you’re ready to actually put those decorations up.
-And while you’re at it, go ahead and check for any broken ornaments or lights that need replacing.
+Now’s a great time to purge and organize too, which will save you time later when you’re ready to actually put those decorations up.
+And while you’re at it, go ahead and check for any broken ornaments or Christmas lights that need replacing.

-This post will give you some great ideas for organizing and sorting your Christmas decor – even some of the more awkward things like wreaths, ribbon, pillows and garlands.
+This post will give you some great ideas for organizing and sorting your Christmas decor – even some of the more awkward things like holiday wreaths, ribbon, throw pillows and garlands.

 MAKE A LIST AND CHECK IT TWICE